alielw/APS-NGS-day1-PM/README.md

 ## c.
 PRACTICAL ACTIVITY

 Count how many reads have all of the following features; are paired, first in the pair, on the reverse strand and also have a read mapped in proper pair.
 This information is encoded in the FLAG section of the SAM/BAM file.
+We can do this using a bam file we already generated (61A.bam).
+We can do this in interactive mode.

+* First, run interactive mode

+        >qrsh

+* Then, view the first few lines of the bam file with samtools.
+Compare this output with the table above.
+Identify which column contains the FLAG field.

+        >samtools view 96I.bam | head

-* First, using samtools view, with Unix pipe and cut, extract the FLAG field.
+* Next, using samtools (samtools view BAM), with Unix pipe (|) and cut (cut -f["Column number"]), extract the FLAG field.

-* Second, using the [Broad Institute website](https://broadinstitute.github.io/picard/explain-flags.html) identify the FLAG which specifies the above information.
+* Then, using the [Broad Institute website](https://broadinstitute.github.io/picard/explain-flags.html) identify the FLAG which specifies that a read is all of the following:

+        paired
+        is mapped in proper pair
+        first in pair
+        on the reverse strand

-* Third, using samtools view, Unix pipe and cut, with grep -c, count how many reads have this FLAG.
+* Finally, using samtools (samtools view BAM), Unix pipe (|) and cut (cut -f["Column number"]), Unix pipe (|) and grep (grep -c "FLAG"), count how many reads have this FLAG.

+* Ask a demonstrator and they can provide you with the correct answer!

 ## 5. Assemble transcripts